Nintendo Entertainment System: NES Test Station

+Famicombox

+In 1986, Nintendo produced a commercial-use version of the Famicom in Japan, the Famicombox, intended for hotels and resorts.
+Players paid to play pre-installed games.
+In 2026, Famicomboxes were discovered still in use in a Japanese love hotel.

 Games

 Game Pak

 North American and PAL NES cartridges (or "Game Paks") are significantly larger than Japanese Famicom cartridges.

 The NES uses a 72-pin design, compared to 60 pins on the Famicom.
 To reduce costs and inventory, some early games released in North America are simply Famicom cartridges attached to an adapter to fit inside the NES hardware.
 Early NES cartridges are held together with five small slotted screws.
-Games released after 1987 were redesigned slightly to incorporate two plastic clips moulded into the plastic itself, removing the need for the top two screws.

 The back of the cartridge bears a label with handling instructions.
 Production and software revision codes were imprinted as stamps on the back label to correspond with the software version and producer.
 All licensed NTSC and PAL cartridges are a standard shade of gray plastic, with the exceptions of The Legend of Zelda and Zelda II: The Adventure of Link, which were manufactured in gold plastic cartridges.
 Unlicensed cartridges were produced in black, robin egg blue, and gold, and are all slightly different shapes than standard NES cartridges.
 Nintendo also produced yellow plastic cartridges for internal use at Nintendo Service Centers, although these "test carts" were never made available for purchase.
 All licensed US cartridges were manufactured by Nintendo, Konami, and Acclaim.

 Famicom cartridges are shaped slightly differently.
 Unlike NES games, official Famicom cartridges were produced in many colors of plastic.
 Adapters, similar in design to the popular accessory Game Genie, are available that allow Famicom games to be played on an NES.
 In Japan, several companies manufactured the cartridges for the Famicom.
 This allowed these companies to develop customized chips designed for specific purposes, such as superior sound and graphics.